aubble/goTunneLS/README.md

 			}

 		],
-		"LogPath": "/dev/null",
-		"StderrPrefix": true
+		"StdErrLogging": true,
-		"StderrLogging": true
+		"StdErrPrefix": true
 	}

 Note: read [example](#example-1) for a hands on tutorial on using config.json and the rest of the program.

-First is the Nodes array which consists of structs that represent the nodes to launch followed by LogPath which points to the LogFile and StderrLogging which controls whether or not to output the prefix in the logging to stderr.
-The following section explains all the fields allowed in the structs representing nodes as well as an explanation of LogPath and StderrLogging.
+First is the Nodes array which consists of structs that represent the nodes to run followed by StdErrLogging and StdErrPrefix, the first of which is self explainatory.
+StdErrPrefix just means to add the date and time in the logging (wouldn't need this with the systemd journal).

 ###Fields